PTFOPlayer/Whisky-sLinuxConfig/README.md

 Instalation is as automated as it can be, but there can still be thing that you need to do by yourself.
 !!errors related to non-existent folders are correct and are part of the installer operation!!

+# current errors
+!!
-!!Currently there is a bug on the VM that causes transparency not to work, and a second bug that sometimes causes the `install.sh` file to fail to copy the files, in which case you have to launch it again!!
+Currently there is a bug on the VM that causes transparency not to work, to fix this issue you need eddit file `~/.config/picom.conf` by commenting vsync line using `#`
+A second bug that sometimes causes the `install.sh` file to fail to copy the files, in which case you have to launch it again !!

 <h3 align="left">Languages and Tools:</h3>